 The Adams Street Capital Credit Agreement, as amended, contains certain customary representations and warranties, affirmative and other covenants and events of default, including among other things, payment defaults, breach of representations and warranties, and covenant defaults.
-As of March 31, 2022 and December 31, 2021, we were in compliance with our debt covenants under the Adams Street Credit Agreement.

 In connection with the entry into the Amendment, AEI and certain of its affiliates (the "AEI Guarantors"), provided a limited guarantee for the payment of outstanding revolving loans in excess of \$10.0 million, with a \$15.0 million cap in the aggregate.
 In the event that the AEI Guarantors are required to make payments to the lenders under the Adams Street Capital Credit Agreement pursuant to the terms of the limited guarantee, each AEI Guarantor would be subrogated to the rights of the lenders.
 In connection with the limited guarantee, the Lead Borrower agreed to pay to the AEI Guarantors, a fee equal to 2% of any amount actually paid by such guarantors under the limited guarantee.
 The fee is waivable by the AEI Guarantors in their discretion.